grbl/grbl/readme.txt

 * Documentation and web-site
 * Support for a alphanumeric LCD readout, a joystick and a few buttons for program control
 * Support "headless" fabrication by buffering all code to SD-card or similar

-Limitations by design:
-* Limited GCode-support.
-Focus on the kind of GCode produced by CAM tools.
-Leave human GCoders frustrated.
-* No support for tool offsets (typically handled by CAM-tool)
-* No rotation axes, only x, y and z.

 The project was initially inspired by the Arduino GCode Interpreter by Mike Ellery